iantodhunter/iantodhunter.github.io/content.md

 Section: Prototyping, HCI and Visual Design

+On Prototyping
+Quite possibly the most valuable and enjoyable activity there is.

+On HCI
+A firm grasp of engineering principles and front-end development is essential for designers, as is psychology.
+And philosophy for that matter :)

+On Design Systems
 Building beautiful and re-usable components makes life easier for everyone.
+I've designed for several major design systems that focus not just on ease of design but on the development end as well.
+As we enter the era of AI-driven design, well-structured 'AI ready' libraries are a downright priority for taking full advantage of these tools.

 Section: (metadata only) Other references (weight low importance)